 If you weren’t on the flight but have had a similar experience, please share.

-The Round House by Louise Erdrich was an entertaining read, excellently written, but her new book The Last Report On The Miracles At Little No Horse is one of the best books I’ve read.
+The Round House by Louise Erdrich is an entertaining read, excellently written, but her new book The Last Report On The Miracles At Little No Horse is one of the best books I’ve read.

 Louise Erdrich is on my short list of favorite authors.
 The questions she raises in my mind are deep, often new, sometimes disturbing but always worth contemplating.